Socialist state: Constitutional references to socialism

-A number of countries make references to socialism in their constitutions that are not single-party states embracing Marxism–Leninism and planned economies.
+A number of countries make references to socialism in their constitutions that are not communist states.
 In most cases, these are constitutional references to the building of a socialist society and political principles that have little to no bearing on the structure and guidance of these country's machinery of government and economic system.
 The preamble to the 1976 Constitution of Portugal states that the Portuguese state has, as one of its goals, opening "the way to socialist society".
 Another broad example is that of Slovenia, which defines itself as a "state governed by the rule of law and a social state".
 Algeria, the Congo, India, and Sri Lanka have directly used the term socialist in their official constitution and name.
 Croatia, Hungary, and Poland directly denounce "Communism" in their founding documents in reference to their past regimes.

 In these cases, the intended meaning of socialism can vary widely and sometimes the constitutional references to socialism are left over from a previous period in the country's history.
 In the case of many Middle Eastern states, the term socialism was often used in reference to an Arab socialist/nationalist philosophy adopted by specific regimes, such as that of Gamal Abdel Nasser and that of the various Ba'ath parties.
 Examples of countries directly using the term socialist in their names include the Democratic Socialist Republic of Sri Lanka and the Socialist Republic of Vietnam, while a number of countries make references to socialism in their constitutions, but not in their names.
 These include India and Portugal.
 In addition, countries such as Belarus, Colombia, France, Russia, and Spain use the varied term social state, leaving a more ambiguous meaning.
 In the constitutions of Croatia, Hungary, and Poland, direct condemnation is made to the respective past socialist regimes.
 The autonomous region of Rojava, which operates under the principles of democratic confederalism, has been described as a socialist state.